racm8876/DroneDeliveryManagementSystem/README.md

-# DroneFlux: Drone Delivery Management System
+# DroneFlux: Production Drone Delivery Management System

-## 🚁 Project Overview
+## 🚁 Production Overview

-DroneFlux is an advanced web application for managing and monitoring drone delivery operations.
-Designed to provide real-time insights, tracking, and management of drone logistics.
+DroneFlux is a production-ready web application for managing and monitoring drone delivery operations.
+Built with MongoDB, React, and deployed on Vercel for scalable drone logistics management.

 ## 🌟 Features